Baptist Health (Jacksonville): Baptist Medical Center Nassau

 A full-service hospital opened in Fernandina, Florida in 1942, relocating in the 1970s to Lime and South 18th Streets.
 In 1994, it was acquired by Baptist Health.
 Soon after Baptist Health acquired Nassau General Hospital in 1994, the ground was broken on the expansion project, which added about 50% to the hospital's size.
 At the 1997 dedication ceremonies for that project, the ground was broken on another project to add a medical office building.

 In 2009, The Betty and David Berkman Building for Patient Care opened with 48 patient rooms, including an eight-bed ICU unit.
 Baptist Health opened a surgery center at Baptist Nassau in 2018.

-Baptist Clay Medical Campus
+Baptist Medical Center Clay

-Baptist Clay Medical Campus opened in Clay county on May 1, 2013.
+Baptist Clay Medical Campus opened in Clay County on May 1, 2013.
 The facilities included Baptist/Wolfson Children's Emergency Center for children and adults, along with Diagnostics & Imaging at Baptist Clay (providing imaging for adults and children).
 In January 2020, Baptist Health began development of a full-service, 100 bed hospital on the campus.
-The new facility is expected to be operational in 2022.
+In December 2022, Baptist Medical Center Clay in Fleming Island began admitting patients.